 - Students who are non-native English speakers or who have not studied the final two years of school in English, can demonstrate capability in English at a standard commensurate to: IELTS 5.5, with a minimum of 5.0 being awarded on individual sections

 The BTEC Level 5 HND Diploma in Health and Social Care (Management) requires two years of study (first year is the Level 4 HNC).
+UKCBC delivers nested HND qualifications; as a nested qualification the HNC is an embedded component of the HND.
 Throughout the course, you will be required to complete 16 core and specialised modules (eight in each year) amounting to a total of 240 credits.

 You will study the following units: